-Revenue from the Ministry of Health, Waterloo Local Health is recognized in accordance with the funding agreement.
+Revenue from Ontario Health is recognized in accordance with the funding agreement.
 Committed expenditures related to this funding are recognized in the funding year.

 (e) SHORT TERM INVESTMENTS

 The organization records all investments at fair market value.
 The unrealized gain or loss is recorded in the Statement of Capital Fund Operations.